 Sensitive Skin Triggers

-So you have de-cluttered your skincare – you have found the organic skincare products that work for your skin – but your skin is still a little sensitive, especially in the current colder months.
-It may not be your beauty regime that is at fault – there are lots of other triggers...
+OK.
+You have de-cluttered your skincare – you have found the organic skincare products that work for your skin – but your skin is still sensitive, especially in times of stress or when the weather gets cold.

-Also think about the outside temperature – the wind, and very cold and dry environments can all spell problems for your skin.
+If its blizzard like outside, depending on where you are in the world, you will need to take special precautions.
+Wind, and very cold and dry environments can all spell problems for your skin.
 Hydration and protection is key, stick with a good hydrating cleanser (try ours here) and a decent moisturiser, eg our Radiance Cream with Rose & Frankincense

-Consider the washing powder/liquid you use for your laundry – biological action detergents are notorious for irritating skin and triggering eczema flare ups.
+Consider your laundry detergent– biological action detergents are notorious for irritating skin and triggering eczema flare ups.
 My own eczema improved significantly when I changed to a greener non bio version.

 Switch away from household cleaners that are filled with harsh chemicals.
 Simpler ingredients such as bicarbonate of soda mixed with water to a paste is very effective in the kitchen (but the mixture is slightly abrasive so don’t use it on highly polished surfaces).
 White vinegar is also super-effective; it is a great degreaser and limescale remover.
 You can buy these in bulk very inexpensively online, and there are lots of recipes available.
 We like http://www.summernaturals.co.uk/